Hiking Boots: How to Choose

 If you wear orthotics, bring them along.
 They impact the fit of a boot.

 Wear appropriate socks.
-Familiar socks can help you more quickly assess the fit and feel of new footwear.
-However, try to make sure the thickness of the socks matches what you intend to wear on the trail.
+Familiar socks help you more quickly assess the fit and feel of new footwear.
+Make sure the thickness of the socks matches what you intend to wear.
+And on the trail, go with synthetic rather than slow-drying cotton socks, which are more likely to give you blisters.

-When shopping online, consider a brand you have worn before.
+When shopping online, consider a brand you’ve worn before.
 Most boot companies tend to use a consistent foot model over time, so the fit is likely to be similar.

 Consider aftermarket insoles (a.k.a. footbeds).
 Insoles come in models that can enhance comfort, support or fit—or all three.
 See our Expert Advice article, Insoles: How to Choose.